-Source: Bloomberg; Guinness Global Investors, March 2024
+Source: Bloomberg; Guinness Global Investors, July 2024

 On the supply side, forecasts for non-OPEC supply growth in 2024 have been trimmed since the start of the year.
-In particular, US onshore supply looks to be coming in lower than expected, thanks to 'wellhead freeze-offs' in January (severe cold weather shutting in production), plus the decline in rig count through 2023 starting to have greater impact.
+In particular, US onshore supply looks to be coming in slightly lower than expected, thanks to 'wellhead freeze-offs' in January (severe cold weather shutting in production), plus the decline in rig count through 2023 starting to have greater impact.

-Considering non-OPEC supply on a longer-term basis, and we were pleased to see the exploration results that Galp (a portfolio holding) reported in offshore Namibia during the quarter.
+Considering non-OPEC supply on a longer-term basis, we were pleased to see the exploration results that Galp (a portfolio holding) reported in offshore Namibia this year.
 Galp confirmed in January that they had made a "significant" discovery of light oil, located close to discoveries made by Shell and TotalEnergies (also portfolio holdings) last year.
+The commercial potential of Galp's discovery was confirmed in April.